lavishthomas/MLexamples/README.md

-This project is created as per the curriculum requirement for the module Machine Learning under the guidance of Dr Eoghan Furey, Lecturer, LYIT.
+This project is created as per the curriculum requirement for the module Machine Learning
 Notes:
 1. Each File represents the demonstration of each method.
 2. All datasets and the programs used to generate are present in the Data folder.